nicholasyoannou/yuzu-multiplayer-api/README.md

 This is built as more as a draft, so there could be things that are missing, or overlooked things that could be a security muckup.
 Licensing is GNU, so free use to modify, publish, redistribute, etc. However, if used in your own projects, please give credit where credit is due, thank you.

 ## Usage and how to use
+The public and private keys provided are for quick testing use and should ideally not be pulled up in a production environment.
 There are 2 keys which'll need to be generated: a public and private key.
 This is used for JWT for use in Yuzu, for token authentication.
 This can be done with two simple commands (using openssl):

 - openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048
 - openssl rsa -pubout -in private_key.pem -out public_key.pem